frenchu/pragmatic-programming/content/posts/lima-vm.md

 limactl start --name=default template://docker
 ```

 By default, the name of the VM instance is the same as template name or name of local file without `.yaml` extensions.
-[TBC]

 To stop and delete instance, refer to its name.